learning-zone/angularjs-basics/README.md

 ```

 #### Q. What is the role of ng-app, ng-init and ng-model directives?
 ng-app - Initialize the angular app.
 ng-init - Initialize the angular app data.
 ng-model - Bind the html elem

-#### Q. What is $scope and $rootScope?
-$scope - A $scope is a JavaScript object which is used for communication between controller and view.
-Basically, $scope binds a view (DOM element) to the model and functions defined in a controller.

-$rootScope - The $rootScope is the top-most scope.
-An app can have only one $rootScope which will be
-shared among all the components of an app.
-Hence it acts like a global variable.
-All other $scopes are
-children of the $rootScope.

 #### Q. What are the directives in angular JS ?
 AngularJS directives are a combination of AngularJS template markups (HTML attributes or elements, or
 CSS classes) and supporting JavaScript code.The JavaScript directive code defines the template data and